pollination/pollination-dsl/README.md

 #!/usr/bin/env python
 import setuptools

-# These two class extends setup.py to install the packages as queenbee packages
+# These two class extends setup.py to install the packages as pollination packages
-from queenbee_dsl.package import PackageQBInstall, PackageQBDevelop
+from pollination_dsl.package import PostInstall, PostDevelop

 # Read me will be mapped to readme strings
 with open("README.md", "r") as fh:
     long_description = fh.read()

 setuptools.setup(
-    cmdclass={'develop': PackageQBDevelop, 'install': PackageQBInstall},    # required - include this for queenbee packaging name='pollination-honeybee-radiance',                                   # required - will be used for package name unless it is overwritten using __queenbee__ key in __init__.py version='0.1.0',                                                        # required - will be used as package tag. you can also use semantic versioning url='https://github.com/pollination/pollination-honeybee-radiance',     # optional - will be translated to home description='Honeybee Radiance plugin for Pollination.',                # optional - will be used as package description long_description=long_description,                                      # optional - will be translated to ReadMe content on Pollination long_description_content_type="text/markdown",
+    cmdclass={'develop': PostDevelop, 'install': PostInstall},    # required - include this for pollination packaging name='pollination-honeybee-radiance',                                   # required - will be used for package name packages=setuptools.find_namespace_packages(include=['pollination.*']), # required - that's how pollination find the package author='ladybug-tools',                                                 # required - author must match the owner account name on Pollination version='0.1.0',                                                        # required - will be used as package tag. you can also use semantic versioning zip_safe=False,                                                         # required - set to False to ensure the packaging will always work url='https://github.com/pollination/pollination-honeybee-radiance',     # optional - will be translated to home description='Honeybee Radiance plugin for Pollination.',                # optional - will be used as package description long_description=long_description,                                      # optional - will be translated to ReadMe content on Pollination long_description_content_type="text/markdown",
-    author='author_1',                                                      # optional - all the information for author and maintainers will be author_email='author_1@example.com',                                    # translated to maintainers.
-For multiple authors use comma maintainer='maintainer_1, maintainer_2',                                # inside the string.
+    maintainer='maintainer_1, maintainer_2',                                # optional - will be translated to maintainers.
+For multiple maintainers
-    maintainer_email='maintainer_1@example.come, maintainer_2@example.com',
+    maintainer_email='maintainer_1@example.come, maintainer_2@example.com', # use comma inside the string.
-    packages=setuptools.find_packages('pollination_honeybee_radiance'),     # required - standard python packaging input. not used by queenbee keywords='honeybee, radiance, ladybug-tools, daylight',                 # optional - will be used as keywords license='PolyForm Shield License 1.0.0, https://polyformproject.org/wp-content/uploads/2020/06/PolyForm-Shield-1.0.0.txt'  # optional - the license link should be separated by a comma
+    keywords='honeybee, radiance, ladybug-tools, daylight',                 # optional - will be used as keywords license='PolyForm Shield License 1.0.0, https://polyformproject.org/wp-content/uploads/2020/06/PolyForm-Shield-1.0.0.txt',  # optional - the license link should be separated by a comma
 )

 ```